Scouting in Minnesota: Blue Ox Lodge

 Gamehaven Scouting is supported by Blue Ox Lodge #26 of the Order of the Arrow.

 Gamehaven Paddles

 Gamehaven Scouting has volunteers certified by the American Canoe Association in canoeing and kayaking.
 Youth awards and leader training are available to in-council, other councils, and the public.
 The council's kayak fleet ranges from recreational kayaks appropriate for Webelos Scouts to kayaks suitable for training for Lake Superior and Seabase trips.
 Gamehaven provides solo canoe training with Wenonah Argosy solo canoes and traditional tandem canoeing.

 Gateway Area Council

 Gateway Area Council serves Scouts in Wisconsin and Minnesota.

 Northern Star Council

-Headquartered in Fort Snelling, Minnesota, Northern Star Council was formed from the merger of Viking Council and Indianhead Council in 2005 and the subsequent merger of the Voyageurs Area Council in 2024.
+Headquartered in Fort Snelling, Minnesota, Northern Star Council was formed from the merger of Viking Council and Indianhead Council in 2005.
+Voyageurs Area Council subsequently merged into Northern Star Council in 2024.

 Northern Lights Council

 As of 2006, Northern Lights Council serves all of North Dakota, and parts of South Dakota, northwest Minnesota and northeast Montana.
 Voyageur Trails District, Prairie Fire, Northern Lakes, and Northern Sky are the Districts in Minnesota.